BasedEnergy/student_faq/student_faq.md

 #### How is this different than Excel or the other ways I’ve learned to make a chart?
 While Excel and VBA allow you to be very flexible in how you manipulate your data, Tableau allows you to more easily discover visualizations to which you want to apply your data, even ones that aren’t readily available in Excel, like world maps.

 Tableau also allows for high flexibility in changing data sources for creating charts, changing your mind on what kind of chart you want to use, and allows you to add data and change scenarios on the fly without much overhead.
-The drag-and-drop abilities of Tableau make it incredibly simple to integrate more data (and it can handle **a lot** of data, node so than Excel).
+The drag-and-drop abilities of Tableau make it incredibly simple to integrate more data (and it can handle **a lot** of data, more so than Excel).

 Different tools for different uses makes it easier for you to adapt and adjust, giving your stakeholders what they want.